Trebilcode/Calculator/README.md

 # Corrected bugs:

-1. When you press an operator button twice, this makes the calculator behaves in a non expected manner.
+1. When you press an operator button twice, this makes the calculator behave in a non expected manner.
 2. Excesive amount of decimal numbers shown on screen that overboarded the calculator screen.